HypothesisWorks/hypothesis/docs/settings.rst

     10

-You can also copy settings off other settings:
+You can also copy settings from other settings:

 .. doctest::